 Smart Grocery Shopping

-You should plan a monthly groceries budget of roughly €150–€250 per person; families of three can expect €350–€500.
-Track prices, buy seasonal produce, and prefer bulk staples to lower your Cost per meal.
+Plan a monthly groceries budget of roughly €150–€250 per person.
+Families of three can expect to spend €350–€500.
+Track prices, buy seasonal produce, and stock up on bulk staples to lower cost per meal.

 Eating occasionally at inexpensive restaurants (~25 RON/€5.5) can be economical and saves prep time.